 You could work in a wide range of industries, such as engineering, construction and manufacturing.

 The engineering team would meet with you to discuss what they are planning to build.
-You’d then create a clear and detailed drawing or model of the item.
+You would then create a clear and detailed drawing or model of the item.

 The engineers would use it to test their ideas before they build a prototype.
 The designs would also be used to help prepare cost estimates for projects.

-For some projects - for example, a design for a new car - you’d use surface modelling to draw a flat 2D representation.
+For some projects - for example, a design for a new car - you would use surface modelling to draw a flat 2D representation.

 To create a 3D display of a structure or component you'd use solid modelling.
 The engineers could then use the model to take a virtual tour.
 For example, they could ‘go inside’ a new building to decide where to fit electrical cabling or to 'look inside' a piece of manufacturing machinery to see where they could make improvements.